Let’s face it: As human beings, we aren’t usually the best at judging risk.

 Source: Visual Capitalist

-To date, there have been 15 separate fear events for Bitcoin.
+To date, there have been over a dozen separate fear events for Bitcoin.

 The reasons behind them can seem random and haphazard.
 Take your pick — Ponzi schemes, Chinese crackdowns, unruly tweets.